ccgoller/eln/student-guidelines/01-getting-started.md

 2. On the upper part of the page, you'll find a menu bar; navigate to Settings
 3. Navigate to "Collaborators"
 4. There will be an option to "Add People"; click on that option and add Dr. Carlos Goller and Camila Loyola (TA) as viewers of your repository.
 5. Once your instructors have been added, you can change their viewer status to "editor" access.
+6. On Moodle, submit the link for the corresponding lab.
+For instance, for Lab-1 submission, open the Lab-1 ELN on GitHub and copy the web link.
+Submit the link through Moodle for grading.

 ## Next Step